ProfessorManhattan/docs-docker/contributing/testing.md

 fi
 ```

+**Note: The test.sh file is now created from a template.
+To make sure it gets generated, you should create the `test/` folder in the root of the project and then run `bash .start.sh`.
+The template version of `test.sh` will recursively loop through all of the folders inside the `test/` folder unlike the example above which only tests the `test/example/` scenario.**

 The above script, combined with some dummy data in `test/example/`, will properly validate that the slim build is working the same way the regular build is working.
 If no `test/` folder exists in the root of the repository, then the test step will be removed from `package.json`.
 We prefer you create a test that validates that the container is working whenever possible but in some cases it might not be necessary especially when there is no slim version.
 For a full example of implementing a test, please see the [Ansible Lint repository]({{ repository.project.ansiblelint }}).

 ### Testing DockerSlim Builds